by Wanda Sabir

 Gardley writes of blood memories, trapped energy, clotted or stuck souls unable to get home.
 Ulysses meets a family floating on a roof – there is a flood and Artez and Alsendra Sabine wait as the water rises for the “government” to save them.
 Ulysses, a bit less optimistic, tries to get them to notice the water rising and abandon the hope of something outside themselves saving the couple and their daughter, Nella Pell.

 What is blood but water?
 First blue and then when air hits it the color changes?
-The human body is 90 percent water and if the planet is a metaphor for our vehicles for this journey, then what does this memory-blood-water connection mean?
+The human body is 90 percent water and if the planet is a metaphor for our vehicles and all the Used cars we buy for this journey, then what does this memory-blood-water connection mean?
 See http://sfbayview.com/2013/05/wandas-picks-for-may-2013/.

 Discounted ticket previews are Aug.
 9, 10, 11 at 8 p.m. with the press opening Aug.
 12 at 8 p.m.
 The show runs Tuesdays through Thursdays at 7:30 p.m., and weekends, Fridays and Saturdays at 8 p.m., Saturday matinee at 2 p.m., Sunday matinee at 4 p.m.
 Cal Shakes is located in the beautiful Bruns Amphitheater, 100 California Shakespeare Theater Way, Orinda, just off Highway 24 at the California Shakespeare Theater Way-Wilder Road exit, one mile east of the Caldecott Tunnel.
 There is a complimentary shuttle from Orinda BART beginning two hours before curtain.
-There is also complimentary parking onsite and the facility is wheelchair accessible.
+There is also complimentary parking onsite and the facility is wheelchair accessible and that counts with the Best Parking Software.

 Tickets start at $20 and there are many discounts, ranging from student, senior, group rates and the $20 preshow rush throughout the season.
 Call Cal Shakes’ Box Office at 510-548-9666 between noon and 2 p.m. to purchase.
 Get tickets and information online at www.calshakes.org or at the Bruns box office on the day of the performance, pending availability.